alseambusher/jarvis/README.md

 ##Introdution
 Control your LINUX system using hand motion, gestures using Jarvis.
+Read more about it [here](http://lifepluslinux.blogspot.in/2013/05/jarvis-at-your-sevice.html)
 ##Requirements
 1. Python
 2. pygtk